How safe is your home from fire?

 - We are working in partnership with the British Red Cross and Age Concern.
 They may contact you to carry out your home fire safety check on our behalf.

-Are you overloading your sockets and putting your home at risk of fire?
+Electrical Safety - Are you overloading your sockets and putting your home at risk of fire?

 This is a common cause of fire.
 Most people have extension leads in their homes, using 4-way bar adaptors.
 Although there is space to plug in four appliances, this does not mean it is always safe to do so.
 Different electrical appliances use different amounts of power.

 Use the Electrical Safety Council's online calculator so you can plug in some typical household appliances to see the effect on the load, and to get useful tips on how to avoid overloading your sockets.
 Further electrical safety advice is available on the Electrical Safety First website .